Pittsburgh Steelers: Logo and uniforms

 The current uniform designs were introduced in 1968.
 The design consists of gold pants and either black jerseys or white jerseys, except for the 1970 and 1971 seasons when the Steelers wore white pants with their white jerseys.
 In 1997, the team switched to rounded numbers on the jersey to match the number font (Futura Condensed) on the helmets, and a Steelers logo was added to the left side of the jersey.

 The 2007–2011 third uniform, consisting of a black jersey with gold lettering, white pants with black and gold stripes, and a gold helmet were first used during the Steelers' 75th anniversary season in 2007.
 They were meant to evoke the memory of the 1963–1964 era uniforms.
 The uniforms were so popular among fans that the Steelers' organization decided to keep them and use them as a third option during home games only.

 In 2012, the Steelers introduced a new third uniform, consisting of a yellow jersey with black horizontal lines (making a bumble bee like pattern) with black lettering and black numbers placed inside a white box, to represent the jerseys worn by the Steelers in their 1934 season.
 The rest of the uniform consists of beige pants, yellow with black horizontal striped socks, and the Steelers regular black helmet.
 The uniforms were used for the Steelers' 80th anniversary season.
 Much like the previous alternate these jerseys were so popular that they were used up through the 2016 season.
 The jerseys were nicknamed the "bumblebee jerseys" due to looking like the pattern of a bumblebee.
 The jerseys were retired after the 2016 season.

 Also in 2016, the Steelers introduced its alternate black Color Rush uniforms.
 These were based on the uniforms they wore from 1946 to 1965, but with black pants in place of either gold or white pants.

 In 2018, the Steelers unveiled a third uniform based on those worn from 1968 to 1997, coinciding with the Steel Curtain teams of the 1970s.
 It is similar to the current uniforms but without the Steelers logo on the left chest and use block lettering and numbers in place of Futura Condensed.

+Prior to the 2025 season, the Steelers brought back their 1933 gold throwback uniforms, including a gold alternate helmet similar to the previous one they wore with the 1960s throwback uniforms in the late 2000s.

 In 1979, the team owners were approached by then-Iowa Hawkeyes Head Coach Hayden Fry about designing his fading college team's uniforms in the image of the Steelers.
 Three days later, the owners sent Fry the reproduction jerseys (home and away versions) of then quarterback Terry Bradshaw.
 Today, the Hawkeyes still retain the 1979 Steelers uniforms as their home, and away colors.